Terry Tremaine: Human rights complaint

-As a result of an investigation that began in June 2006, Tremaine was arrested January 23, 2008 and charged with promoting hate on the Internet.
+As a result of an investigation that began in June 2006, Tremaine was arrested January 23, 2008, and charged with promoting hate on the Internet.
 In some of his postings Tremaine, who refers to himself as a "white nationalist", characterizes Jews as, "'parasites' and 'vermin,' and called for the expulsion of Jews and non-white people from Canada" as well as posting on Internet forum that, "blacks are intellectually inferior to whites" and "Hitler was a lot nicer to the Jews than they deserved."

 In March 2009, Tremaine was charged with contempt of court for violating the 2007 court order prohibiting him from posting racist material on the Internet.
 The charges were in response to an affidavit filed by Warman stating the Tremaine had continued to post material disparaging to immigrants and Jews.
 After hearing the matter, Justice Harrington "reluctantly" concluded that Tremaine was not in contempt of the federal court.
 Even though Tremaine had "deliberately flaunted an order of the Canadian Human Rights Tribunal", the Commission had failed to provide adequate notice that its decision had been registered with the Federal Court.
 This was determinative because the Tribunal has no procedure for contempt, and so Tremaine could only be held in contempt if the decision was registered with the Federal Court.
 The fact that he had not been notified of that registration meant that he had not deliberately violated an order of the Federal court.

 On August 6, 2009, Tremaine was arrested and held without bail.

+In 2012, Tremaine was sentenced to 30 days in jail for contempt of court for posting racist messages on social media in violation of a court order.
+In 2014, he lost his appeals and was ordered to serve his sentence.

 National-Socialist Party of Canada

 The National-Socialist Party of Canada (NSPC) is a neo-Nazi group founded by Terry Tremaine in 2006.
 Despite its name, it is not a registered political party in Canada.
 It is unknown how many members the group has.
 Tremaine is the respondent in a complaint to the Canadian Human Rights Tribunal by lawyer Richard Warman.
-The NSPC is affiliated with the United States-based National Socialist Movement.
+The NSPC is affiliated with the United States–based National Socialist Movement.